Arcadia-Science/2024-ProteinCartography-dCK-validation/README.md

 ## Data

 The scripts could be run with the included data files under each of the analysis folders to reproduce the results.
 For the `subclustering` folder, these can be found in the `input_files` directory.
+These data files were generated in our ProteinCartography run and can also be found in this [Zenodo repository](https://doi.org/10.5281/zenodo.11288250).

 The plots can also be produced using the provided data files for each type of plot under the `plotting` folder.

-We have all of our data that was part of this pub on Zenodo here - LINK TO ZENODO DATABASE
+The data under the `FPLC` subfolder were generated in our lab during the biochemical characterization of our selected proteins.
+The data under the remaining two folders, `heatmap` and `sankey_plot`, were generated through a literature search for biochemically characterized proteins in the Deoxycytidine Kinase protein family.
+We extracted these data from the review article “Non-Viral Deoxyribonucleoside Kinases – Diversity and Practical Use” (https://doi.org/10.1016/j.jgg.2015.01.003).

 ## Overview